jamesAllenJahner3rd/LARP/README.md

 ## Authentication flow

+-ALL Upright API calls need to be in the client side.!!!!!!

 - Client login/registration: create sessions from the browser using the Appwrite SDK (e.g. `account.createEmailPasswordSession`) so Appwrite returns a Set-Cookie that the browser stores.
 - After session creation, call `account.get()` from the client to hydrate full user data and update `AuthProvider`.
 - Avoid creating sessions in server actions unless you proxy Appwrite's Set-Cookie header to the browser via a custom API route.